Back

 4

-User chooses: pause 2 months OR continue cancelling
+User chooses: Boost, Pause, or continue cancelling

-Either path is respected.
+Three respected paths.
 No mandatory step added to the cancel flow.

 5